 The process of evaluation involves a review of the official student transcript by the Academic Dean and the Registrar who consult, in turn, with the Admissions Committee.
 The final judgment rests with the Academic Dean who discusses the matter with the student at the time of registration.

 N.B.
 The publication of the above graduation rates is required by accrediting agencies.
 The figures represent the percentage of students who have completed the respective degree programs during the years of assessment.
 An entry year is assessed once 150% of the expected time period to complete a degree has transpired.
-Thus as of June 2019, this includes students who entered the M.A.
+Thus as of June 2021, this includes students who entered the M.A.
 (Theology), M.A.
-(Thomistic Studies), or the S.T.L. program between Fall 2008 and Fall 2015.
-For the M.Div. and S.T.B. degree programs the assessment periods are Fall 2008-Fall 2012.
+(Thomistic Studies), M.Div., S.T.B., or the S.T.L. program between Fall 2010 and Fall 2014.

 These figures do not distinguish between students who fail to complete their program for academic reasons, or for personal reasons, or because he or she has been reassigned by his or her religious superiors.
 The MDiv program in particular is an intellectually and socially demanding program expecting the highest levels of performance and personal integrity from students in priestly formation.
 Most MDiv students are also STB candidates.

 Degree Completion Periods (Fall 2010 – Fall 2020)